tidyverse/tidyverse.org/content/blog/reprex-1-0-0/index.md

 </div>

-It turns out we've never blogged about reprex here on [tidyverse.org](https://www.tidyverse.org), so we'll start with a general overview for newcomers, then close with a summary of recent changes of interest to existing users.
+It turns out we've never blogged about reprex here on [tidyverse.org](https://www.tidyverse.org), so we start with a general overview for newcomers, then close with a summary of recent changes of interest to existing users.

 You can see a full list of changes in the [release notes](https://reprex.tidyverse.org/news/index.html#reprex-1-0-0-2021-01-27).